-It wasn't always this way, but you can pair your Google Home smart speaker with any Bluetooth speaker.
+It wasn't always the case, but you can pair your Google smart speaker with any Bluetooth speaker.

-To get started, turn on the Bluetooth speaker then stick it in pairing mode - probably via pressing and holding a dedicated button on the top or back of the device.
-Then you need to do the following:
+To get started, turn on the Bluetooth speaker and stick it in pairing mode - probably via pressing and holding a dedicated button on the top or back of the device - and then follow these steps:

 1. Open the Google Home app.

 2. Tap the Google Home you want to pair on the main overview screen.

 3. Tap the cog icon at the top right.

 4. Scroll down and select Paired Bluetooth devices.